Search Wisconsin criminal records through official channels quickly and efficiently.

 Even though criminal and arrest records may be similar, they have apparent differences that are important to be aware of.

-An arrest record will show details, including whether an individual was arrested, taken into custody, held for investigation, and whether or not they were indicted for any offense.2 These results will be more limited and, in some cases, will only show suspicion that a crime was committed without proof of guilt.
+Wisconsin arrest records will show details, including whether an individual was arrested, taken into custody, held for investigation, and whether or not they were indicted for any offense.2 These results will be more limited and, in some cases, will only show suspicion that a crime was committed without proof of guilt.

 On the other hand, a criminal record will always provide significantly more information, including arrest details which will find out someone’s charges in jail, the case outcome, information on sentencing and jail admissions, and information on probation or parolee databases.